Cheap Internet for Seniors

 Our Methodology: How We Chose and Tested the Best Cheap Internet for Seniors

-So, how did we choose the best cheap internet plans for older adults?
+How did we choose the best cheap internet plans for older adults?
 Our tech experts spent over 150 hours researching and testing the best internet plans to create this list.
 We chose our top affordable picks using the following criteria:

-- Speed and reliability: Internet is essentially useless if it’s too slow or constantly losing the signal.
+- Speed and reliability: Internet is virtually useless if it’s too slow or constantly losing the signal.
 Since advertised speeds are often much higher than actual speeds, we tested our top picks to ensure they can provide fast speeds and reliable connections at affordable prices.

-Now that you know the factors we used to evaluate each provider, let’s take a look at our testing experience:
+Now that you know the factors we used to evaluate each provider, let’s take a look at our testing experience.

 - Our tech team shopped for internet plans online, considering speeds, prices, and extra perks.
 We also evaluated any hidden or additional fees and how easy (or difficult) it was to order a plan online.
-Our team spoke with customer service representatives via online chat or phone to get a feel for the quality.
+Our team spoke with customer-service representatives via online chat or phone to get a feel for the quality.

 - Along with this testing, our team used their personal experience with the internet providers they’ve had long term.
 Whether we’ve been satisfied with a provider for years or made a switch because of pricing or speed issues, we give you our honest opinions.